vaultdb/alchemy/src/main/cpp/pilot/test/phame/walkthrough.md

     {
       "name": "phame_cohort_counts",
       "count_cols": [1],
-      "note": "count cols are zero-indexed."
+      "note": "count cols are zero-indexed.
+This denotes the cells we will redact when they have vals < min_cell_count" },
-    },
     {
       "name": "phame_diagnosis_rollup",